Algorand: Certify block (commit)

 Once a threshold of votes is reached in the previous proposals filtering step, the third and last step of the protocol begins.
 A new cryptographic sortition selects a subset of users (certify committee) to vote and reach a Byzantine Agreement on the content of the proposed block with respect to the state of the ledger (e.g. the block does not contain double spending, overspending or any other invalid state transition between accounts).

 If the certify committee achieves consensus on a new block, then the new block is disseminated across the network and appended to the ledger.

-Algorand funded a security audit which claims their model also accounts for timing issues and adversary actions, e.g., when the adversary has control over message delivery.

 Recovery

 The Algorand consensus protocol privileges consistency over availability (CAP theorem).
 If the network is unable to reach consensus over the next step (or block), within a certain time, the protocol enters in a recovery mode, suspending the block production to prevent forks (contrary to what would happen in blockchains based on the "longest-chain principle", such as Bitcoin).
 The Algorand team claims the recovery mode of the protocol ensures that the block production resumes eventually, with no need of reconciliations or reorganization, if a Byzantine Agreement is reached again.